Tod Browning: London After Midnight (1927)

 Whereas Browning's The Road to Mandalay (1926) exists in a much deteriorated 16 mm abridged version, London After Midnight is no longer believed to exist, the last print destroyed in an MGM vault fire in 1965.

 London After Midnight is widely considered by archivists the Holy Grail and "the most sought after and discussed lost film of the silent era."
 A detailed photo reconstruction, based on stills from the film was assembled by Turner Classic Movies' Rick Schmidlin in 2002.

 Based on Browning's own tale entitled "The Hypnotist", London After Midnight is a "drawing room murder mystery'—its macabre and Gothic atmosphere resembling director Robert Wiene's 1920 The Cabinet of Dr. Caligari.

 Sir Roger Balfour is found dead at the estate of his friend Sir James Hamlin.
 The gunshot wound to Balfour's head appears self-inflicted.
 The Scotland Yard inspector and forensic hypnotist in charge, "Professor" Edward C. Burke (Lon Chaney) receives no reports of foul play and the death is deemed a suicide.
-Five years past, and the estates current occupants are alarmed by a ghoulish, fanged figure wearing a cape and top hat stalking the hallways at night.
+Five years pass, and the estate's current occupants are alarmed by a ghoulish, fanged figure wearing a cape and top hat stalking the hallways at night.
 He is accompanied by a corpse-like female companion.
 The pair of intruders are the disguised Inspector Burke, masquerading as a vampire (also played by Chaney), and his assistant, "Luna, the Bat Girl" (Edna Tichenor).
 When the terrified residents call Scotland Yard, Inspector Burke appears and reopens Balfour's case as a homicide.
 Burke uses his double role to stage a series of elaborate illusions and applications of hypnotism to discover the identity of the murderer among Balfour's former associates.

 Browning's "preposterous" plot is the platform on which he demonstrates the methods of magic and show culture, reproducing the mystifying spectacles of "spirit theater" that purport to operate through the paranormal.
-Browning's cinematic illusions are conducted strictly through mechanical stage apparatus: no trick photography is employed. "illusion, hypnotism and disguise" are used to mimic the conceits and pretenses of the occult, but primarily for dramatic effect and only to reveal them as tricks.
+Browning's cinematic illusions are conducted strictly through mechanical stage apparatus: no trick photography is employed.
+"Illusion, hypnotism and disguise" are used to mimic the conceits and pretenses of the occult, but primarily for dramatic effect and only to reveal them as tricks.